pypa/packaging.python.org/source/tutorial.rst

 =========================

 In the sections below, we'll reference the `PyPA sample project
-<https://github.com/pypa/sampleproject>`_. which aims to exemplify best
+<https://github.com/pypa/sampleproject>`_. which exists as a companion to this
-practices for packaging Python projects using :ref:`setuptools`.
+tutorial.

 Layout